 Mix Granola

-- Pre-heat the oven to 250°F. In a large bowl mix rolled oats, dried coconut, nuts and seeds.
+- Pre-heat the oven to 250°F. In a large bowl mix rolled oats, nuts and seeds.
 In a large measuring cup whisk maple syrup, oil, vanilla and cinnamon until smooth.
 Pour the maple mixture into the oats mixture and stir until well combined.
 The oats should feel uniformly heavy and well coated with no dry areas.

 Bake Granola